srikar1345/nptel-fpga-miniproject-arty-a7/README.md

 ### FPGA Board with Data LED Glowing

 ![Arty A7 FPGA board showing data LED glowing](ouput.jpg)
-## License
-This project is created for educational purposes as part of the NPTEL course curriculum.

----

 ## Note on Output Behavior
 In some cases, you may observe that the output remains the same regardless of the input provided via VIO.
 This can occur if: